 Our Corporate Governance Guidelines do not indicate a particular Board structure, and the Board is given the flexibility to select its Chairman and our Chief Executive Officer in the manner that it believes is in the best interests of our stockholders.
 Following a thorough review by the Nominating and Corporate Governance Committee and the independent members of the Board as well as a multi-year discussion on Chief Executive Officer succession planning, the Board determined in February 2020 to separate the positions of Chairman and Chief Executive Officer and to create the role of Executive Chairman.
-In connection with this change, the Board elected Mr. Pavlovsky as Chief Executive Officer and Mr. Oringer as Executive Chairman, effective April 1, 2020.
 As a result of Mr. Oringer's status as Founder and his role and responsibilities as Executive Chairman, Mr. Oringer is not considered to be an independent Chairman.
 Since October 2014, the Board has appointed Mr. Evans as our "Presiding Director" to preside over non-management and executive sessions of the Board.